 • Youth Offending Team

 • SEND Team

 • Social Care

 • Police / Safer Neighborhood Team and school liaison officers

 - The Limes has a close working relationship with a variety of agencies to ensure that student’s needs are met appropriately.

 - Informing parents and carers

-- Parents and carers will be kept informed and consent is sought in most cases before a referral is made to an external service.
+- Parents and carers are kept informed and consent is sort in most cases before a referral is made to an external service.